tragedy-labs/sprite/docs/_tutorials/5_createDocument.md

 }

 // call the example function
-documentModalityExample();
+documentRepositoryExample();
 ```
 ---

 ###### Note

-The accessor method returns a [singleton instance](https://en.wikipedia.org/wiki/Singleton_pattern) of `DocumentModality`.
+The accessor method returns a [singleton instance](https://en.wikipedia.org/wiki/Singleton_pattern) of `DocumentRepository`.
 The library just uses the accessor method to define types for it, so you can create many typed modalities without any additional runtime overhead.

 ---